kod4284/todo-list-optimized/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Description

+This is a boilerplate composed by creact-react-app-typescript with craco absolute path setting, ts-lint.

 ## Available Scripts